lavar-rnf/winter-2026-final-project-team-13/README.md

 - Robotics projects like ORB-SLAM have many moving parts — it is difficult to anticipate all the hardware/software requirements necessary to complete initial goals.
 - When running into unexpected roadblocks, it is important to improvise quickly and reshape goals to match timelines.
+- Sometimes the simplest approach (overhead photo + Unity) is the most effective one.

 ---